 Recovery of an individual from tuberculosis (TB) is usually hindered due to poor adherence to TB treatment.
 Directly observed therapy (DOT) is the standard treating technique currently being used.
 However, high sustaining costs restrict its applications.
 Therefore, a need for more practical adherence confirmation methods that confirm actual medication ingestions is increasing.

 A novel technology recently developed by Belknap R et al (2013) consists of an ingestible sensor and an on-body wearable sensor for electronically confirming unique ingestions and recording the date/time of the ingestion.
-The company also conducted a feasibility study using an early prototype in active TB patients to determine the accuracy of the system and confirming co-ingestion of TB medications with sensors.
+The company also conducted a feasibility study using an early prototype in active TB patients to determine the accuracy of the system and confirming the co-ingestion of TB medications with sensors.

 About 30 patients were subjected to 1,080 co-ingestion events and 10 DOT visits.
 The device showed 95% accuracy and 99.7% specificity based on three false signals recorded by receivers.
 Hence it was concluded that the system has the potential to correctly identify ingestible sensors and confirm unique ingestions.